jacknycz/nodal/src/AI-README.md

   - If node handles are always visible, ensure the `group` class is on the main node container and not duplicated on children.
 Handles should use `opacity-0 pointer-events-none group-hover:opacity-100 group-hover:pointer-events-auto`.

 ### AI/Agent Collaboration
-- If you’re an AI agent or copilot, always check for existing layout and UX patterns before introducing new ones.
+- If you're an AI agent or copilot, always check for existing layout and UX patterns before introducing new ones.
 Consistency is key!

 ---

 ## PDF.js, react-pdf, and Vite Integration: Lessons Learned

 ### Why this section?
 If you are adding or maintaining PDF viewing or text extraction in Nodal, read this first!
 The PDF.js/react-pdf/Vite ecosystem is full of versioning and worker pitfalls.
-Here’s what we learned (the hard way):
+Here's what we learned (the hard way):

 ### Key Lessons
 - **PDF.js main and worker versions must match exactly.**